Section 1: INTRODUCTION AND SCOPE

 5.2 Inactive Account Policies

-Graduated Data Retention: Inactive accounts progress through stages of reduced data retention, beginning with anonymization of non-essential information, progressing to deletion of personal identifiers, and ultimately to complete data deletion except where legal retention requirements apply.
+Graduated Data Retention: Inactive accounts progress through stages of reduced data retention, beginning with anonymization of non-essential information and ultimately progressing to complete data deletion except where legal retention requirements apply.

 5.3 User-Requested Deletion

 Deletion Request Procedures: Users may request account deletion and personal information removal through account settings, customer support contact, or formal written request.
-Deletion requests are processed promptly upon identity verification and completion of any outstanding obligations.

 Scope of Deletion: User-requested deletion includes personal identifiers, contact information, payment details, and other directly identifying information, but may not extend to anonymized data, aggregated analytics, or information required for legal compliance.